bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 #### Panning envelope

-The panning envelope behaves exactly the same as the volume envelope, with the exception that MT reads the slope height as panning.
+The panning envelope behaves exactly the same as the volume envelope, with the exception that MT reads the slope height as panning instead of volume.

 If above the centre, the panning will move right, and vice-versa.